 The Andes Mountains stretch about 8900 km and crosses tropical, subtropical, temperate and arid latitudes.
 Very few, if any, of the diverse physiographic, climatic and biogeographic regions in the Andes have been preserved from human impact.
 The area has been inhabited by humans for more than 15000 years (Jantz and Behling, 2012; Keating, 2007).
 By the mid-20th century, all Andean nations with exception of Argentina experienced an exponential population growth that caused substantial migration both within and between national borders (Little, 1981).
 More than 85 million people lived in the Andean region by 2020, with the Northern Andes being one of the most densely populated mountain regions in the world (Devenish and Gianella, 2012).
+The demographic growth and a stagnating agricultural productivity per bectare led to an expansion of the total

-The demographic growth and a stagnating agricultural productivity per hectare led to an expansion of the total agricultural land area, either upward to steep hillsides at high altitudes covered by native grassland-wetlands ecosystems (Velez et al., 2021), or downward to lands east and west of the Andes covered by tropical and subtropical forests (Wunder, 1996).
-Land abandonment is widespread where smallholders faced unfavorable economic conditions due to restricted land base, limited availability of farm credit and low productivity in fragile agro-ecological environments (Zimmerer, 1993).
+- 35 2012).
+The demographic growth and a stagnating agricultural productivity per hectare led to an expansion of the total agricultural land area, either upward to steep hillsides at high altitudes covered by native grassland-wetlands ecosystems, or downward to lands east and west of the Andes covered by tropical and subtropical forests (Wunder, 1996).
+Land abandonment is widespread where smallholders faced unfavorable economic conditions due to restricted land base, limited availability of farm credit and low productivity in fragile agro-ecological environments (Zimmerer, 1993). - 40

 The strong latitudinal gradients in climate and vegetation are reflected in the pronounced north-south gradient in natural erosion processes and rates (Latrubesse and Restrepo, 2014; Montgomery et al., 2001).
 Natural erosion rates are lowest (< 25 t km-2 yr-1) in the hyper-arid and arid regions, but show high temporal variability as a result of extreme events, in particular during warm El Niño-Southern Oscillation (ENSO) conditions or earthquakes (Carretier et al., 2018; Morera et al., 2017).
 Erosion rates are usually higher (with rates of > 250 t km-2 yr-1) in the humid regions where the catchments are deeply dissected by bedrock river channels, and where landslides are common (Blodgett and Isacks, 2007; Vanacker et al., 2020).
-Land use and management have significantly altered the magnitude and frequency of erosion events (Restrepo et al., 2015; Tolorza et al., 2014; Vanacker et al., 2007a).
-Deforestation and agricultural practices (such as soil tillage and cattle grazing) increase erosion rates (Molina et al., 2007; Podwojewski et al., 2002), river sediment loads (Restrepo et al., 2015) and landslide occurrences (Guns and Vanacker, 2014).
-Changes in smallholders' livelihoods leading to the abandonment of agricultural land have a non-linear impact on soil erosion rates, as they are often associated with an initial increase in soil erosion, followed by a steady decrease in erosion rates on the long term (Harden, 2001).
+Land use and

+- management have significantly altered the magnitude and frequency of erosion events (Restrepo et al., 2015; Tolorza et al., 2014; Vanacker et al., 2007).
+Deforestation and agricultural practices (such as soil tillage and cattle grazing) increase erosion rates (Molina et al., 2007; Podwojewski et al., 2002), river sediment loads (Restrepo et al., 2015) and landslide occurrences - 50 (Guns and Vanacker, 2014).
+Changes in smallholders' livelihoods leading to the abandonment of agricultural land have a nonlinear impact on soil erosion rates, as they are often associated with an initial increase in soil erosion, followed by a steady decrease in erosion rates on the long term (Harden, 2001).